ceesvanspaendonck/OSINT-evaluation/README.md

     "open_ai_key": ""
 }
 ```
 The instructions.txt file should contain the instructions sent to GPT.
+The instructions can cover any topic, but the research for which the tool was developed focusses on the trustoworthiness of OSINT investigations (the instructions used throughout this research can be found in the thesis).
 These instructions *must* mention that the results should be presented in a .json format, due to the type of call that is made and to ensure a computer-readable format of the result.
 This can (for example) be done by including the following in your instructions.txt file:
 ```
 You will output the final result in a JSON object containing the following information:
 {